Diana725/DevOps-Projects/Web Server.md

 ```
 sudo ufw enable
 ```
+If you're using an aws server, you can set firewall rules as security groups, and set outbound rules to any destination while restricting in bound rules to SSH and HTTP.
 ## Apache2
 Apache2 is an open-source HTTP server.
 It is installed with the following command.
 ```